ryanwelcher/block-developer-cookbook/templates/preset-block-bindings/README.md

-This template provides a tutorial on how to create a block binding variation to display custom meta data.
+This template provides a tutorial on how to use a block variation to preset block bindings.

 ## Usage